How to buy beautiful clothes in japan and how it differs from australia

 Aeon

-You will have to travel to the suburbs to find Aeon malls (they’re basically the Westfields of Japan) but generally the department store at Aeon have more than just one size clothing.
+You will have to travel to the suburbs to find Aeon malls (they’re basically the Westfields of Japan) but generally the department store at Aeon have more than just one size (known also as “free size”) clothing.
 They often have sections for work clothes and formal wear too.
 However, the style may be very different to what you would see in your home country.
 I once went shopping for a dress to wear to a wedding there and could not find a single thing that wasn’t high neck and long sleeved.
 But I did end up finding something knee-length!
 However, it was something I wore once then gave away as it was not my style.

 Buy Clothes in Japan: Western Fast Fashion Chain Stores